 Although GAD were asked to carry out their analysis on a "worst-case" basis, there are a number of other potential outcomes to the case which would potentially inflict less cost to the Employer.
-For example, it may be that the underpin is to be applied to all members who were active at 31 March 2012 until their retirement.
+For example, the solution proposed by the Government would only apply the underpin to all members who were active on 31 March 2012.
 This would have less impact than GAD's scenario (which also includes any new joiners from 1 April 2012).